 But every time I have done something because I loved what I’m doing - it raised me up.
 I’ve impressed my clients, they’ve recommended me to their friends.
 But more than that, it made me happier, made me learn new skills, and opened up new opportunities.

 You have to find your own way to love what you are doing.

 all that matters

-I’ve been truly passionate about design and technologies.
-My dream since teenage years was to become a design leader of a world famous tech company.
+I’ve been truly passionate about design and technology.
+My teenage dream was to become a lead designer of a world famous tech company.

-But the story of Johny Ive was only his story, and I had to make my own.
+The story of Johny Ive inspired me to make my own.

-Hard work and craftmanship of people before me have always been a true inspiration for me.
+Hard work and craftsmanship of people before me have always been a true inspiration.
 Neither money nor fame.
-I only want to become really good at something and make this world a better place.
+I only want to become great at something and make this world a better place.